KabbAmine/gulp-vim/README.md

 ### Rvm hack

-If you're using [rvm](https://rvm.io/) in GNU/Linux when using `GulpExt` and opening a new terminal window, rvm shell functions will not be exported so your gems and some gulp plugins will not work (`gulp-compass` as an example).
+If you're using [rvm](https://rvm.io/) in GNU/Linux, when using `GulpExt` or a custom command, rvm shell functions will not be exported so your gems and some gulp plugins will not work (`gulp-compass` as an example).

 To get rid of that add to your vimrc: